idkitsspicy/AIcruiter/README.md

-# AIcruiter
-Here’s a clean, professional README.md you can directly copy-paste 🔥 (Perfect for GitHub + demo + interviews)

----

-📄 README.md

 # 🚀 AI-Powered Resume Evaluator & Candidate Ranking System

 An intelligent system that evaluates resumes against a Job Description (JD) using context-aware analysis, and ranks candidates based on skill alignment, experience depth, and credibility.